 Estimate Finished Square Feet 4,831 Sq Ft Above Ground 2,073 Sq Ft Below Ground

+ADJACENT BUILDABLE LOT VALUED AT $400,000 IS NOW INCLUDED IN SALE!
 With its 1920s design intact, this beautifully preserved Tudor offers classic asymmetric design and a spectacular surprise--4-season English conservatory with surrounding views of the well landscaped yard.
 While living space is generous, the home is warm and enchanting.
 Its amenities incl original oak exterior doors and stunning curved stairwell in foyer; old growth oak flooring, built-ins, paneling, trim and moldings; Pewabic tile floors; original though rebuilt multi-paneled french door and windows; ornate living room ceiling and classic Tudor rough hewn beam ceilings in library & dining room; limestone fireplaces; remodeled kitchen; conservatory with bluestone floor and open stairwell to the finished lower level's executive office, wine cellar, family rm with bar, and 2 baths.
 Master bedroom incls sitting area w/fireplace and porch.
 Master closet leads to airing porch.
 Master bath is a lovely nod to the past.
 Three addl bedrooms & 2 full baths round out 2nd floor.
 Attic offers cedar closet and storage.
 Property incls gardens with night lighting; stamped concrete patio with hot tub; paverstone drive enclosed by wrought-iron fence with stately limestone columns.
-Lot behind avail for addl $400,000--not sold separately at this time

 Ann Arbor, the hub of Washtenaw County, is the sixth largest city in Michigan.
 A lively downtown and charming tree-lined neighborhoods make Ann Arbor an ideal place to live, work, and raise a family.